tronku/BasicList/README.md

-# flut_first
+# BasicList

 A new Flutter project.
+I have used http package to fetch fake image data and displayed it using ListView.

 ## Getting Started